Call us FREE on

 Key features

-• Term – 36 months for non-regulated loans and 12 months for regulated
+• Term – 36 months is the usual maximum, months for non-regulated loans and 12 months for regulated loans.
+There are a few exceptions that could provide a maximum 60 months.

-• Interest structure – retained or serviced interest
+• Interest structure – Roll-up, retained or serviced interest

 • First and Second Charge Options available